XCOM 2 Class Analysis: Specialist

 I personally tend to only bring one Specialist and have them carry Revival Protocol, but the utility of Haywire Protocol is sufficiently significant this is genuinely a difficult choice to make.
 There's a decent argument to be made for bringing two Specialists into a mission so you have access to both.

-Grants 2 Medikit charges, assuming a Medikit is equipped or Medical Protocol has been learned.
+Grants 2 Medikit charges, assuming a Medikit is equipped.

 Fairly straightforward, with little to say about it.